awesome-panel/awesome-panel/application/pages/home/home.md

 [Panel](https://panel.holoviz.org) is very powerful framework for creating powerful analytics apps in Python **using the tools you know and love &#128013; &#10084; &#65039;**.

 It's a super power for you and your team to master a framework like this if you work with **data, models and analytics**.
-It's perfect for ML and AI use cases.
+It's great for **ML and AI** use cases and supports the process from **exploration to production** and back.

 <div align="center" style="margin: 2em;">
 <a href="classic-dashboard">